BigSoftVideo/DOTEbase/README.md

 ### What does _DOTEbase_ stand for?

-DOTEbase is derivative of _DOTE_, our lovely transcription software package.
+DOTEbase is derivative of [_DOTE_, our lovely transcription software package that was released in October 2022](https://www.dote.aau.dk).
 _DOTE_ is an acronym for _Distributed Open Transcription Environment_.
-So _DOTEbase_ is a Distributed Open Transcription Environment _database_.
+By extension, _DOTEbase_ is a Distributed Open Transcription Environment _database_.

 ### Is _DOTEbase_ for you?